dotnet/docs-aspire/docs/deployment/azure/aca-deployment-azd-in-depth.md

 # Deploy a .NET Aspire app to Azure Container Apps using the Azure Developer CLI (in-depth guide)

 The Azure Developer CLI (`azd`) has been extended to support deploying .NET Aspire applications.
-Use this guide to walk through the process of creating and deploying a .NET Aspire application to Azure Container Apps using the Azure Developer CLI and learn the following concepts:
+Use this guide to walk through the process of creating and deploying a .NET Aspire application to Azure Container Apps using the Azure Developer CLI.
+In this tutorial, you'll learn the following concepts:

 > [!div class="checklist"]
 >